Cilo13/SandScripthon/README.md

 SandScripthon is what we call it.

-This repo contains the source code of a shared library for the policy engine that allows one to write subsystems in Python.
+This repo contains the source code of a shared library for the Sandvine Policy Engine that allows one to write subsystems in Python.
 It embeds a Python runtime onto the policy engine during startup.

-This is a fork of [palso](https://git.sandvine.com/afiori/palso).

 ## Build and deploy